Improving business letter and proposal writing skills.

 Let's get back to basics.
 If you mail starving people an invitation to a free scoff, you will get a good response.

 Everybody hates junk mail.
-You probably have a personal loathing of the nameless hordes that send you parts of dead trees every day.
+You probably have a personal loathing of the nameless hordes that send you parts of dead trees or fill your in-box with SPAM every day.

-Yet when we happen to receive an offer or sales letters that interests us, we are perfectly pleased to have got it!
+Yet when we happen to receive an offer or sales letter that interests us, we are perfectly pleased to have got it!

 Direct marketing consultants will tell you to spend your resources on the headline.
 This is sound advice, however; if you don't first make sure that you have an accurate and appropriate list, you will be wasting your time and money.